bhshivani/Ecommerce-supply-chain-analysis/README.md

 Analysis and Modeling: Leverage statistical analysis and machine learning algorithms to uncover patterns, trends, and potential areas for optimization within the supply chain.
 Visualization: Create interactive visualizations using libraries such as Matplotlib and Seaborn to communicate key findings and trends effectively.
 #Technologies Used
-Python: Pandas, NumPy, Scikit-learn
+Python: Pandas, NumPy
-Data Visualization: Matplotlib, Seaborn
+Data Visualization: Matplotlib, Seaborn,plotly
 Data Collection: Requests, Pandas
 Database Integration: SQLite, SQLAlchemy
 Jupyter Notebooks: Utilized for exploratory data analysis and documentation.